SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 You may have to reboot after enabling the WHPX feature.

 Afterwards you can start the VM with `Meta/serenity.sh run` as usual.

+#### Runtime issues

+1. When running `Meta/serenity.sh run` on Windows you're receiving error `qemu-system-i386.exe: -s: Failed to bind socket: Input/output error`.
+The `-s` does not work, and causes QEMU to crash.
+To mitigate you can use the environment variable to disable that option globally: add `SERENITY_DISABLE_GDB_SOCKET=1` in `/etc/environment`